 Rent The Runway’s cleaning process is as follows: Upon arrival, all returns are inspected before being sent to be both wet and dry cleaned.
 After, they are steamed using temperatures ranging from 248 degrees to 302 degrees, a heat significantly higher than 167 degrees, the heat at which flu viruses are killed, according to the CDC.
 All items are wrapped in sterile plastic after being washed, to then be sent to the next renter.

-Similar processes are being taken for accessories like sunglasses and jewelry which are thoroughly cleaned with alcohol, as well as handbags, which are disinfected before being sent out for reuse.
+Similar processes are being taken for accessories like sunglasses and jewellery which are thoroughly cleaned with alcohol, as well as handbags, which are disinfected before being sent out for reuse.

 Other popular rental services like Nuuly by URBN and Armoire are also keeping an eye out for the virus’s impact, and while doing so, continue to maintain the highest standards of cleaning for their pre-used clothing and accessories.
 “One of our areas of expertise at Nuuly is cleaning and sanitizing clothing,” Nuuly shared with us, along with their cleaning process which is almost identical to Rent The Runway’s.
 “The end result: clothing that is clean, free of germs or bacteria, and safe for the next consumer to use.”
 In addition, all Nuuly factories are equipped with hand sanitizing stations and all factory workers wear gloves at all times.